BangAjus/Days-Trip-Optimization-Flask/README.md

 ```

 ## Configuration
-Create a `.env` file to store credential and secret keys for local development. <br>
+Create a `.env` file to store credential and secret keys to access the server. <br>
 You can follow the `.env.example` file.

 ## Run the Server